OpenAtomFoundation/pika/README.md

 #### Conclusion

-All the 99.9% get/set RRT are below 2ms.
+Both the 99.9% get/set RTT are below 2ms.

 ### Test 3

 #### Purpose

-On the pika optimal worker threads, we test the max qps for different commands.
+With the optimal worker threads number, we test the max qps of different commands.

 #### Condition